Oxfordshire Cricket Association Match Rules and Playing Conditions 2019

 c) Under no circumstances may an individual play for more than one team competing in the same Cup competition in the same season.

 a) All clubs with two sides will nominate 6 players of appropriate ability as their first team and record this on the website by 23rd April.
-All clubs with three sides will nominate an additional 4 players of appropriate ability as their second team.
+For each additional team 4 players of appropriate ability should be nominated.
+No players need be nominated for a club’s lowest ranked team.
 Nominated players should appear regularly at their level and be should available for selection from the start of the season.

 b) The Registration Secretary will scrutinise these nominations and advise the club concerned if he feels changes are necessary.